junxit/us-congress-bills-115/metadata.md

 - 2018-05-22 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-701.
 - 2018-05-22 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-701.
 - 2018-05-23 — Received in the Senate.
+- 2018-06-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2997)
+- 2018-06-05 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2997)